material-motion/material-motion/specifications/transition_director.md

 **Left/right side**: Transition directors think in terms of left and right *sides* of the transition.

+**Transition direction type**: Provide a `TransitionDirection` type with two possible values: *to the left* and *to the right*.

+Example pseudo-code:

+    enum TransitionDirection {
+      .ToTheRight
+      .ToTheLeft
+    }

 **Initial direction API**: Transition directors have a read-only `initialDirection` API.

 Provide the initial direction of the transition to the director's initializer.